How to Clean a Slow Cooker

 Simple Green All-Purpose Cleaner won't harm you or your favorite kitchen appliance when it comes time for a deep cleaning.
-The non-toxic, non-abrasive formula powers out grime, cuts through grease and oil, and removes difficult stains without bleach or harsh chemicals.
+The formula powers out grime, cuts through grease and oil, and removes difficult stains without bleach.

 DirectionsBe sure to check your slow cooker's manual for any precautions before you begin cleaning.

 - Disconnect your slow cooker.
 Be sure to unplug your unit and allow it to cool completely before any cleaning.

 - Mix your Simple Green solution.
 Add 1 ounce of Simple Green All-Purpose Cleaner to 1 cup of water in an empty spray bottle.
 You'll want to use this diluted version for the cooker's exterior and full strength for the interior.